tl;dr

 So when you provide one or more observed techniques, TIE returns likely associated techniques with confidence scores.

-It is probabilistic guidance based on historical patterns.
+One important point: this is probabilistic guidance, not deterministic truth.
 You still validate with telemetry in your own environment.

 TIE output naturally fits the two directions you care about: